 The entire idea of SIP investing is to not worry about timing the markets.
 Any day can be the best day.
 As seen in the above example, the returns are not drastically different.
 The difference in gains is almost negligible.
 SIP investing is all about investing regularly without skipping your SIPs, and this will ultimately help you in rupee-cost averaging.

 Therefore, don’t worry about the best date or worst date.
 Pick a date that you are comfortable with, be consistent with your investments, and have a long-term horizon.
+You can use Scripbox’s SIP calculator to better assess your SIP returns and make informed decisions.

 What Should You Do?